Keksuccino/docs_fancymenu/panoramas.md

 #### angle
 The vertical angle at which the panorama is viewed.
 The default angle is `25.0`.

+### start_rotation
+The rotation angle (horizontal) at which the panorama should start.
+Value between 0 and 360.

 ### Panorama Image Folder